cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 >
 > The diameter of the tree's trunk in inches equals the size of its critical root zone in feet.
 For example, a tree with a diameter of 20 inches has a critical root zone of 20 feet.

-To understand where you can and can't build around trees, imagine that there are three development impact zones around base of the tree.
+To understand where you can and can't build around trees, imagine that there are three development impact zones around the base of the tree.
 We’re using a tree with a 20 inch diameter in the example below.

 ![](/assets/img/diagrams/critical-root-zone.svg)